 Tehran Choir & Farah Chore: Evlin Baghcheban

-The opera singer Evelyn (Evlin) Baghcheban also had a key role to improve Persian choral music.
-She was the conductor of Tehran Conservatory Choir for years since early 1950s and later in early 1970s she founded "Tehran Choir" and later "Farah Choir".
+Since the 1950s the opera singer Evelyn (Evlin) Baghcheban had a key role to improve choral music in Persia/Iran.
+She was the conductor of Tehran Conservatory Choir for years and later in early 1967 she founded "Tehran Choir".
+Evlin Baghtcheban conducted the choral presentations in the coronation ceremonies of the Shah Mohammad-Reza Pahlavi in the same year with this group.

-Tehran Choir, conducted by Evlin Baghcheban, Rudaki Hall, Tehran, 1974.
+Tehran Choir, conducted by Evlin Baghcheban, Rudaki Hall, Tehran, ca. 1969.

 Here is a rare recording of Farah Choir which is the choral version of the folk song "Baboli Koreh".
-Evlin Baghcheban has arranged the song for the choir herself:
+Evlin Baghcheban's husband, Samin, has arranged the song for the choir:

-Samin Baghcheban also arranged various Persian folk songs for choir; one of them is "To Bio" which was earlier arranged by Gregorian.
-Baghcheban's style but is much different.
-He shows more interest to use the Persian folk melodies as an idea and develop them.
+Samin Baghcheban has arranged various other Persian folk songs for the choir as well; one of them is "To Bio" which was earlier arranged by Gregorian.
+Baghcheban's style is much different.
+He shows more interest to use the folk melodies as an idea and develop them.
 Baghcheban uses imitation and dron in his arrangements as well.

 Stephen Ackert, American musician, who used to work in Tehran in 1970s believes, Baghcheban has been inspired by Orthodox church music tradition, which he might well have encountered in works of Armenian composers.
-"Comparing to arrangements of Gregorian, Baghcheban's arrangement sounds more modern, because in his time, composers started to return to....... - What Gregorian did is what Western composers such as Brahms did with folk music in 19th century; using four-part SATB choir and a wide variety of chromatic harmonies."
+"Comparing to arrangements of Gregorian, Baghcheban's arrangement sounds more modern.
+What Gregorian did is what Western composers such as Brahms did with folk music in 19th century: using four-part SATB choir and a wide variety of chromatic harmonies."

 Here you may listen to Samin Baghtcheban arrangment of "To Bio":